How does this company make money?

 What does this company depend on?

-The mechanism depends on Windows and macOS APIs for deep system scanning, a global network of malware honeypots and third-party threat intelligence feeds, dark web monitoring infrastructure for identity theft detection, Google Play Store and Apple App Store distribution for mobile security apps, and payment processing systems that handle subscription billing across more than 150 countries.
+The company cannot operate without Windows and macOS APIs that allow deep system scanning.
+It also relies on a global network of malware honeypots and external threat intelligence feeds to catch new samples, dark web monitoring infrastructure to power its identity theft detection, Google Play Store and Apple App Store to distribute its mobile security apps, and payment processing systems that handle subscription billing across more than 150 countries.

 Who depends on this company?

-Windows PC users depend on Norton and AVG real-time scanning to detect malware that would otherwise go unnoticed on their machines.
-Identity theft victims rely on LifeLock credit monitoring alerts tied to their specific enrolled profiles.
-Small businesses using Avast endpoint protection depend on its centralized threat management, which would be lost without the service.
-CCleaner users depend on registry-cleaning algorithms that have been applied to their individual PC configurations over time.
+Windows PC users rely on Norton and AVG real-time scanning to catch malware infections that would otherwise go undetected.
+Identity theft victims depend on LifeLock credit monitoring alerts tied to their Social Security numbers and credit bureau relationships.
+Small businesses using Avast endpoint protection would lose centralized threat management if the service stopped.
+CCleaner users depend on its registry cleaning to maintain their PC's performance.

 How does this company scale?